ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/race_ethnicity/index.rst

 Introduction to race and ethnicity
 ------------------------------------------

-Race and ethnicity are complex social constructs that have significant impacts on individuals' lives and health outcomes.
-While often used interchangeably, race and ethnicity are distinct concepts.
-Race is typically associated with physical characteristics such as skin color, facial features, and hair texture, while ethnicity encompasses cultural factors such as language, religion, and shared history.

-Historically, the concept of race has been used to justify discrimination, oppression, and social hierarchies.
-The scientific community has largely rejected the notion of race as a biological construct, recognizing that genetic variation within racial groups is often greater than the variation between them.
-However, the social, economic, and political implications of race persist, shaping individuals' experiences, opportunities, and health outcomes.

-Ethnicity, on the other hand, is a more fluid concept that can evolve over time and across generations.
-It is often tied to a shared cultural heritage, including traditions, beliefs, and values.
-Ethnic identities can be influenced by factors such as migration, acculturation, and intermarriage.

-Despite the importance of race and ethnicity in understanding health disparities and developing targeted interventions, there are significant gaps in the academic treatment of these concepts.
-Research often relies on broad racial and ethnic categories, such as "Black," "White," "Hispanic," and "Asian," which can mask important heterogeneity within these groups.
-Additionally, the categories used in research may not align with how individuals self-identify, leading to misclassification and inaccurate conclusions.
+Race, ethnicity, and ancestry are complex, interrelated social constructs that have significant impacts on individuals' lives and health outcomes.
+Despite the importance of race and ethnicity in understanding health disparities and developing health interventions, there are significant gaps in the academic treatment of these concepts.

-Data availability and collection methods also pose challenges in studying race and ethnicity.
-Many datasets lack detailed information on race and ethnicity, and when such data are collected, they may be based on observer-reported rather than self-reported information.
-Furthermore, the categories used in data collection may not be comprehensive or may change over time, making it difficult to compare findings across studies or to track trends.

-In the context of simulation science, it is important to recognize that we are often using data collected and analyzed by others.
+In the context of simulation science, and health metrics more broadly, we are often using data collected and analyzed by others.
 As such, we need to understand and adapt to the choices that they have made regarding race and ethnicity.
 This requires carefully examining the data